plotor/zelus/README.md

-# An Event-Guided Method for Abstractive Multi-Document Summarzation
+## An Event-driven Method for Abstractive Multi-Document Summarization